 “The midweight fabric has a lower thread count than the Original Moby, making it not as thick or heavy, but the integrity of the fabric is exactly the same and supports the weight of babies 8 to 35 pounds,” explains Moby spokeswoman Becky Pratt.
 “Neither wrap would be considered better, just different.”
 Of course, we think having the option to wear your wrap be outdoors when it’s hot is better.

 Who Else Likes It?

-The midweight Moby is brand new to the market for 2014, so product reviews are nonexistent for the time being.
-But we know it’s the same design as the uber popular Original Moby, which consistently ranks as a parent favorite.
+The midweight Moby has garnered a 4.2 star rating on Amazon after over 2400 reviews.
+It’s the same design as the uber popular Original Moby, which consistently ranks as a parent favorite.
 We also know that the biggest complaint about the Moby is how freaking hot it is, and the midweight Moby solves that problem.

 Moby Wrap Original scores 5 out of 5 stars from over 1,000 users!
 Babies R Us reviewers give it 4 out of 5 stars.
 Fans rave about how great it is for everything from breastfeeding to naps to everything in between.
 One mom even said it was a must for colicky babies.